ewaldmire/ascender/docs/docsite/rst/administration/ldap_auth.rst

 .. image:: ../common/images/configure-awx-auth-ldap-start-tls.png

-8. Enter the Distinguished Name in the **LDAP Bind DN** text field to specify the user that Ascender uses to connect (Bind) to the LDAP server.
+8. Enter the Distinguished Name in the **LDAP Bind DN** text field to specify the user that climber uses to connect (Bind) to the LDAP server.
 Below uses the example, ``CN=josie,CN=users,DC=website,DC=com``:

 .. image:: ../common/images/configure-awx-auth-ldap-bind-dn.png

 9. If that name is stored in key ``sAMAccountName``, the **LDAP User DN Template** populates with ``(sAMAccountName=%(user)s)``.
 Active Directory stores the username to ``sAMAccountName``.
 Similarly, for OpenLDAP, the key is ``uid``--hence the line becomes ``(uid=%(user)s)``.

-10. Enter the group distinguish name to allow users within that group to access Ascender in the **LDAP Require Group** field, using the same format as the one shown in the text field, ``CN=awx Users,OU=Users,DC=website,DC=com``.
+10. Enter the group distinguish name to allow users within that group to access climber in the **LDAP Require Group** field, using the same format as the one shown in the text field, ``CN=awx Users,OU=Users,DC=website,DC=com``.

 .. image:: ../common/images/configure-awx-auth-ldap-req-group.png

-11. Enter the group distinguish name to prevent users within that group to access Ascender in the **LDAP Deny Group** field, using the same format as the one shown in the text field.
+11. Enter the group distinguish name to prevent users within that group to access climber in the **LDAP Deny Group** field, using the same format as the one shown in the text field.
 In this example, leave the field blank.

 12. Enter where to search for users while authenticating in the **LDAP User Search** field using the same format as the one shown in the text field.
 In this example, use: